-Visiting Magdalen Farm is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
-Schools choose Magdalen Farm because of our bespoke programmes of activity, qualified teaching staff (including SEN) and the wonderful combination of learning and excitement.
-Our natural surroundings close to the River Axe and Jurassic Coast also make us a perfect location for field trips.
+Visiting Magdalen Farm for your school trip is an opportunity to learn through real outdoor adventures - while enjoying home cooked organic food and a very high standard of on-site accommodation.
+Schools choose us because of our bespoke programmes of activities for primary and secondary schools, qualified teaching staff (including SEN) and the wonderful combination of outdoor learning and excitement.
+We’re a working 132 acre organic farm with friendly animals and plenty of safe spaces to explore.
+Our natural surroundings close to the River Axe and Jurassic Coast also make us a perfect location for field trips and forest school transitions.

 Every school and every class is different.
-We do not have a standard residential programme, we design a bespoke itinerary with each school individually.
+That’s why we design a bespoke itinerary for each school trip individually.
+Nothing comes as standard - apart from great outside learning and fun.
+Everyone leaves with a smile.

 Schools staying for a residential trip have a choice of:

-You will have a whole building (or campfield) to yourself – no other groups will be in your space.
+When your school is here they'll quickly feel at home.
+You will have a whole building (or campfield) to yourself and no other groups will be in your space.
+Find out more about our accommodation and facilities.

-We provide homemade satisfying meals for our residential guests - with many of the ingredients coming direct from the farm.
+We provide homemade satisfying meals for our residential guests - with many of the ingredientsorganically grown here on the farm.
+The quality of our food is consistently highly rated in school feedback.

 "Everything was extremely well organised.
 The tutor showed a strong style of leadership which allowed activities to be in a safe & enjoyable environment.
 The setting is beautiful and the experience of being on a farm, organic food and the animals is a wonderful opportunity for the children and it has provided our school with a brilliant residential."